thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Services.desc.md

 ## A brief introduction

 As we start building larger applications with multiple controllers, not only is our code per controller becoming larger, but we are starting to face with a new problem.
 How do we share data, properties and methods between controllers?
-Our first thought might be to use `$rootScope` and pass it to each of our controllers, but this gets messy quickly.
-It would be really nice to have to tool to do this - and for that we use services!

 ## So many choices: